-In this post, I’m going to show you how to make your own version of Kapai Puku – a seed based cereal and arguably the best “cereal” on the market – with the exact same ingredients, saving you money, improving your health and giving you loads of vital protein, energy and amino acids.
+In this post, I’m going to list the Kapai Puku ingredients and show you how to make your own version of Kapai Puku.
+Kapai Puku is a seed based cereal and arguably the best “cereal” on the market.
+My Kapai Puku recipe has the exact same ingredients, saving you money, improving your health and giving you loads of vital (non-animal) protein, energy and amino acids.

 This is quite a long post so the main sections are shown below.
 Feel free to click straight through to each section.

 *Update – anti-sugar crusader Marisa Peer has picked up on this post.

 - Why normal cereals are bad for you